-Given the sunny nature of the island, ensure you pack plenty of sunscreen.
-We recommend you wear high factor like 45 or 50, even on overcast days.
+Given the sunny nature of the island, ensure you pack plenty of sunscreens.
+We recommend you wear a high factor like 45 or 50, even on overcast days.
 It would be a shame to ruin your holiday with sunstroke or sunburn so make sure you wear a hat, your sunscreen and drink plenty of water throughout the day.

 6. Plan For Mosquitos

 Due to the tropical climate of Barbados, mosquitos are inevitable.
 Mosquitos on the island seem to be most active at dusk and dawn, and especially around stagnant water.

 To prepare yourself, try taking Vitamin B and garlic capsules for a few weeks before your holiday – they are supposed to act as a natural mosquito repellent.
 For the more conventional traveler, it’s worth noting you can get mosquito candles, coils, sprays and skin repellents in most supermarkets, convenience stores and pharmacies on the island so you don’t necessarily need to pack these items.
 While you are here, you can also try sleeping under a mosquito net and/or spray your room with repellent at least 30 minutes before you intend to re-enter.
 Another alternative is the neem tree – it’s said that if you plant neem around your house, it will naturally repel mosquitos.

 TIP: Wearing longer sleeves and pants during the most active mosquito times will also help to limit the number of bites you may get.